VadaProject/VadaProject.github.io/content/about.md

 date: 2022-11-12T11:03:07-05:00
 ---

+**Hello!** This website documents our Fall 2022 Senior Project.
+If you're a student looking to use the Vada Project website, go to <https://vadaproject.com>.
+Ciao!

 ## Introduction

 The Vāda Project is a web application that teaches pramāṇa-vāda, a classic style of philosophical debate developed in ancient India and used for over a millennium.